-Currently there are 29 Hungarian higher education institutions engaged in the Stipendium Hungaricum Programme with more than 600 study programmes conducted primarily in English.
+Currently there are 29 Hungarian higher education institutions engaged in the Stipendium Hungaricum Programme offering more than 800 study programmes conducted primarily in English.

 Since Hungary has always been an integral member of the European higher education community, studying here means that you have the opportunity to obtain an internationally recognised and widely renowned European degree.
 The high international quality of the Hungarian diplomas also grants you the global perspective, indispensable for advancing in today's labour market.